necyberteam/qa-bot/README.md

    - Floating mode shows a chat button; `defaultOpen` controls initial state
    - Chat window controls (`openChat`, `closeChat`, `toggleChat`) only work in floating mode

+2. **Ring Effect**:
+   - Only works in floating mode when the tooltip is visible
+   - Triggers a phone-like ring animation to draw attention
+   - Activates once when the bot is first loaded (500ms delay)
+   - Won't repeat if user has already interacted with the chat

-2. **Auto-Detection**: The standalone script automatically detects and initializes:
+3. **Auto-Detection**: The standalone script automatically detects and initializes:
    - `#qa-bot` → Floating mode
    - `.embedded-qa-bot` → Embedded mode

-3. **API Key**: Defaults to demo key if not provided
+4. **API Key**: Defaults to demo key if not provided

-4. **Browser Support**: Uses modern browser features; consider polyfills for older browsers
+5. **Browser Support**: Uses modern browser features; consider polyfills for older browsers

 ## Examples Repository